iPsychonaut/EGAP/README.md

 #### Part 1: Preparing the Environment

-1. Run the `EGAP_setup_1.sh` script.
+1. Run the `EGAP_setup.sh` script.
 This script handles the initial setup, including:
    - Updating the Java Runtime Environment (JRE).
    - Installing unzip.
    - Checking and updating Conda.